tsgrissom/PotterPlus/ROADMAP.md

 * Quidditch balls -> Based on flashbang spell, bounces around with more speed
 * Skiving snackboxes -> A box of snacks which cause illness
 * Decoy detonators -> Sends a hopper projectile which explodes to create a distraction
+* Invisibility cloak -> Creates a shield particle effect, and vanishes the caster, stashing the wand and applying a slight slowness debuff
+* Philosopher's stone -> Maybe just a cosmetic item with high value, but could also bring up a selector to convert metal to gold
+* Wizard Crackers -> Short range throwable crackers that pop and create small fireworks
+* Dissimulator -> A musical instrument that plays music and sounds with puffs of multi-colored smoke
+* Exploding Snap Cards -> Pieces of (paper?) that explode when thrown

 **Potions**